Influence: The Psychology of Persuasion by Robert B. Cialdini

 3. Social Proof

 People’s actions affect other individuals.
-Consequently, for unknown occasions or scenarios, we look onto other people about the right etiquette.
+Consequently, for unknown occasions or scenarios, we look to other people about the right etiquette.

 Generally, we would rather say yes to this petition of those we enjoy over those we do not.
-There are many important attributes that determine our perspective of individuals:
+Many important attributes determine our perspective of individuals: